contao/docs-archive/api/extensions/hooks/getCountries.md

 ## Parameters

-1. *array* `$arrCountriesList`
+1. *array* `$translatedCountries`

     The array containing the countries as filled by `\System::getCountries()` according to the system's configuration.
-This parameter has to be passed by reference.
+This parameter has to be passed by reference if you want your changes to be come effective.

-2. *array* `$arrCountriesConfig`
+2. *array* `$allCountries`

-    The list of countries from the system config file.
+    The list of countries from the system config file `countries.php`.

 ## Example